 In addition, the College will post a notice to the Emergency Hot Line (863.680.4101) and the College’s home page.

-For more about safety procedures at Florida Southern, see Campus Safety & Security.
+For more about safety procedures at Florida Southern, see Campus Safety and Security.

 Learning About and Preventing Sexual Discrimination:“Just Ask” Is Florida Southern College’s Title IX program that emphasizes student education and the prevention of sexual violence.
 Learn more about Florida Southern College’s Title IX Resources and its officers.

-Student “Just Ask” Title IX Resource: If you are a student and believe you have experienced sexual discrimination (including sexual harassment, sexual misconduct, or sexual violence) or know of someone who has, if you or that person is in an unsafe situation please get safe first and call for emergency assistance at 911 (9-911 from on on-campus phone).
-Once you are safe, if you wish to talk to someone immediately, please call Campus Safety and Security’s 24-hour phone number (863.688.0103) and they will connect you with your needed resource.
+If you are a student and believe you have experienced sexual discrimination (including sexual harassment, sexual misconduct, or sexual violence) or know of someone who has, if you or that person is in an unsafe situation please get safe first and call for emergency assistance at 911 (9-911 from an on-campus phone).
+Once you are safe, if you wish to talk to someone immediately, please call Campus Safety and Security’s 24-hour phone number (863.680.4125) and they will connect you with your needed resource.

-If you wish to report some form of sexual discrimination under non-emergency conditions, please email FSC’s Student Support Title IX Officer, Dr. Marcie Pospichal, at email@example.com.
+If you wish to report some form of sexual discrimination under non-emergency conditions, please email FSC’s Student Support Title IX Intake Team’s Assistant Dean of Student Development for Accountability, Education, and Compliance, Amanda Blount, at email@example.com or the Assistant Director of Accountability, Education, and Compliance, Maggie Merryday at firstname.lastname@example.org.

-Employee Sexual Discrimination Title IX Resource: If you are an employee and believe you have experienced sexual discrimination (including sexual harassment, sexual misconduct, or sexual violence) or know of someone who has, if you or that person is in an unsafe situation please get safe first and call for emergency assistance at 911 (9-911 from on on-campus phone).
+If you are an employee and believe you have experienced sexual discrimination (including sexual harassment, sexual misconduct, or sexual violence) or know of someone who has, if you or that person is in an unsafe situation please get safe first and call for emergency assistance at 911 (9-911 from an on-campus phone).
 Once you are safe, if you wish to talk to someone immediately, please call Campus Safety and Security’s 24-hour phone number (863.688.0103) and they will connect you with your needed resource.

 If you wish to report some form of sexual discrimination under non-emergency conditions, please email FSC’s Officer of Title IX Compliance, Katherine Pawlak, at email@example.com.